mcdonc/vids/discouragecontributions/script.rst

 Unwritten rule.
 And a good leader does not seek the limelight, but celebrates team members for the work they do.

 Rule for thee and not for me.
+He asked me not to submit a PR against his branch that fixed the docs, blocking me from doing anything at all, for some unspecified reason.
+If I had been able to do that, he would have gotten attribution as the committer in the changelog, which would have been fine by me, even if the content was mostly mine, I coudn't care less about attribution.
 He would have told me to piss off if I asked him to not submit a PR against my branch that improved things, because it was a structural change that needed to be vaidated by code.
 And that's what I should have done.
 But I was trying to be respectful.

 Turn every support conversation into an "X-Y" problem
 =====================================================